-If you or the child has already had chicken pox but have similar blisters, you could be suffering from shingles - we have information on this condition here.
+If you or a child has already had chicken pox but have similar blisters, you could be suffering from shingles - we have information on this condition here

 Our information is for guidance, only.

-What airlines say about passengers who have chicken pox
+What do airlines say about flying with chicken pox?

 Here are what popular airlines flying from the UK say about allowing children and adults with chicken pox fly on their planes...